Action of 17 July 1761

 The action of 17 July 1761 was a naval engagement fought off the Spanish port of Cádiz between a British Royal Navy squadron and a smaller French Navy squadron during the Seven Years' War.
 British fleets had achieved dominance in European waters over the French following heavy defeats of French fleets in 1759.
-To maintain this control, British battle squadrons were stationed off French ports, as well as ports in neutral but French-supporting Spain which sheltered French warships.
-In 1761, two French ships, the 64-gun ship of the line Achille and 32-gun frigate Bouffone were blockaded in the principal Spanish naval base of Cádiz, on the Southern Atlantic coast of Spain.
+To maintain this control, British battle squadrons were stationed off French ports and ports in neutral but French-supporting Spain, which sheltered French warships.
+In 1761, two French ships, the 64-gun ship of the line Achille and the 32-gun frigate Bouffone, were blockaded in the principal Spanish naval base of Cádiz, on the Southern Atlantic coast of Spain.

-Achille had departed the French Atlantic base of Brest in March, fighting though the blockade of that port, and was then trapped in Cádiz by a British squadron detached from the Mediterranean Fleet based at Gibraltar comprising ships of the line HMS Thunderer and HMS Modeste, frigate HMS Thetis and sloop HMS Favourite, under the command of Captain Charles Proby on Thunderer.
-When the French ship attempted to leave Proby gave chase, eventually catching them and bringing them to battle.
-Thunderer suffered heavy losses when a cannon exploded, but Proby was able to bring his ship alongside Achille and capture the ship in a boarding action while Thetis and Modeste captured Bouffone.
+Achille had departed the French Atlantic base of Brest in March, fighting through the blockade of that port, and was then trapped in Cádiz by a British squadron detached from the Mediterranean Fleet based at Gibraltar comprising ships of the line HMS Thunderer and HMS Modeste, frigate HMS Thetis and sloop HMS Favourite, under the command of Captain Charles Proby on Thunderer.
+When the French ship attempted to leave, Proby gave chase, eventually catching them and bringing them to battle.
+Thunderer suffered heavy losses when a cannon exploded, but Proby was able to get his ship alongside Achille and capture the ship in a boarding action while Thetis and Modeste captured Bouffone.